desmoquak/todo_js/README.md

 # todo_js
-# This is a basic todo list very little sying and no backend db.
+# This is a basic todo list very little styling and no backend db.
 # no authentification.